-The Board meets more frequently when business needs require and has regular dialogue between formal board meetings, including with the Manager.
-Following the outbreak of the Covid-19 pandemic in 2020 the Board held additional meetings and was in close contact with the Manager to receive updates on performance and the operation of its business and those of external suppliers.
+The Board meets more frequently when business needs require and has regular dialogue between formal Board meetings, including with the Manager.

 Under the terms of the Company's Articles of Association, Directors must retire and be subject to appointment at the first Annual General Meeting after their appointment by the Board, and be subject to re-appointment every three years thereafter.
 Directors with more than nine years' service are subject to annual re-appointment.
-However, the Board has decided that all Directors will seek annual re-appointment.
-Accordingly, Messrs Archibald and Talbut and Ms Glen and Pearce will seek reappointment at the Annual General Meeting.
+However, the Board has decided that all Directors will seek annual re-appointment after initial appointment to the Board.